 Regardless, the summary released on Friday has little to say (except in a cursory way) about the impacts of the plan on regions, on industries other than the most emission-intensive, and on the labour market adjustments and changes to the skills and types of education that will be required.

-As it happened, the day before the summary was released, my team at the Centre of Policy Studies at Victoria University published its own modelling of the economic impact on Australia of achieving net-zero emissions with a good deal more detail about the impacts on regions and industries.
+As it happened, the day before the summary was released, my team at the published its of the economic impact on Australia of achieving net-zero emissions with a good deal more detail about the impacts on regions and industries.

 We are preparing a second report on the impact on education with the Mitchell Institute for release early next year.

 My team assessed the impacts of net-zero in a slightly different way to the government, by asking what would happen to the Australian economy if the rest of the world (including Australia) moved to net-zero by 2050, comparing it to what would happen if they did not.

 In our modelling Australia faced no financial penalty for not pulling its weight and there was no role for as yet unknown technologies and no ability for Australia to achieve net-zero by buying permits from overseas.
 This made our modelling conservative, less likely to find that net-zero produced an economic benefit.

 We found that despite deep cuts in emissions, the Australian economy would continue to grow strongly in terms of production and employment.
 However after 30 years real GDP and income would be than they would have been without action.

 In contrast to the government’s projected gain of around 1.6% after 30 years (six months of economic growth) we found a loss of around 1%, equivalent to four to five months of economic growth.